 Thus, Chat GPT can be of help.

-While ChatGPT is the latest talk of the town, there are other chat tools that offer similar features, such as:
+While ChatGPT is the latest talk of the town, there are other chatgpt tools that offer similar features, such as:

 - Jasper Chat - Jasper Chat is an AI writing assistant or writing tool.
 Formerly known as Jarvis, it has a chat interface that helps you create content.
 It’s an amazing tool especially for creating content for marketing and sales department teams.
 However, there’s no free version available and it doesn’t provide human-like responses.